vlang/v/vlib/vweb/README.md

 }
 ```

-When you visit `localhost:8080/` you would expect to see the text `"My secret is: my secret"`, but instead
+When you visit `localhost:8080/` you would expect to see the text
-there is only the text `"My secret is: "`.
+`"My secret is: my secret"`, but instead there is only the text
+`"My secret is: "`.
 This is because of the way vweb works.
-But we can override
+We can override the default
-the default behaviour by adding the attribute `[vweb_global]` to the `secret` field.
+behaviour by adding the attribute `[vweb_global]` to the `secret` field.

 **Example:**
 ```v ignore